 |Editing XML Documents / Large Documents|

 XInclude is a standard for assembling XML instances into another XML document through inclusion.
 It enables larger documents to be dynamically created from smaller XML documents without having to physically duplicate the content of the smaller files in the main file.
 XInclude is targeted as the replacement for External Entities.
-The advantage of using XInclude is that, unlike the entities method, each of the assembled documents is permitted to contain a Document Type Declaration (DOCTYPE Decl.).
+The advantage of using XInclude is that, unlike the entities method, each of the assembled documents is permitted to contain a Document Type Declaration (DOCTYPE).
 This means that each file is a valid XML instance and can be independently validated.
-It also means that the main document to which smaller instances are included can be validated without having to remove or comment the DOCTYPE Decl. as is the case with External Entities.
+It also means that the main document to which smaller instances are included can be validated without having to remove or comment out the DOCTYPE. as is the case with External Entities.
 This makes XInclude a more convenient and effective method for managing XML instances that need to be stand-alone documents and part of a much larger project.

 The main application for XInclude is in the document-oriented content frameworks such as manuals and Web pages.
 Employing XInclude enables authors and content managers to manage content in a modular fashion that is akin to Object Oriented methods used in languages such as Java, C++ or C#.